-We expect to finance the acquisition of certain assets within our portfolio through the use of repurchase agreements.
-Repurchase agreements will be treated as collateralized financing transactions and will be carried at primarily their contractual amounts, including accrued interest, as specified in the respective agreements.
+We finance the acquisition of certain assets within our portfolio through the use of repurchase agreements.
+Repurchase agreements are treated as collateralized financing transactions and are carried at primarily their contractual amounts, including accrued interest, as specified in the respective agreements.